 Snacks and Water

 It’s always a good idea to eat before the shoot to make sure you are full of positive energy.
-I also suggest to bring water and even snacks as needed.
+I also suggest bringing water and even snacks as needed.

-Finally, if there is any chance of rain, I suggest you bring you favourite umbrella just in case.
+Finally, if there is any chance of rain, I suggest you bring your favourite umbrella just in case.

-In summary, engagement photo sessions are a great way to get more comfortable in front of the camera while creating lasting memories before your wedding day.
-I truly hope that the above tips help make your engagement photo shoot more pleasurable and stress free while providing amazing images for you and your fiancé.
+Engagement photo sessions help you get comfortable in front of the camera, create lasting memories before your wedding, and capture amazing images for you and your fiancé.
+I hope these tips make your shoot more enjoyable and stress-free.
 If you have any questions regarding engagement sessions, feel free to contact us.
 I’m always happy to help in any way I can.

-Everglow Photography – Voted as Best Wedding Photographers in Toronto, Canada.
+Everglow Photography – Voted as Best Wedding Photographer in Toronto, Canada.

 International Wedding Photographer for Adventurous Couples.